Last updated on 11 January 2022

 3. Newsletter subscription

-If you subscribe to our newsletter, we will collect your email address, name and home buying stage in ActiveCampaign (previously Campaign Monitor).
+If you subscribe to our newsletter, we will collect your email address, name and home buying stage in Crisp and/or ActiveCampaign (previously Campaign Monitor).

 Any email links on our website simply launch your local email client and your email is sent directly from your email platform to our Exchange server.

-Any conversations you have via the chatbox on our website are run through Hubspot which will keep a record of the conversation.
+Any conversations you have via the chatbox on our website are run through Crisp which will keep a record of the conversation.

 6. Social media

-Should you choose to view or interact with our posts on social media, or send us a message this will be recorded by Twitter, LinkedIn, Facebook or Instagram (the four channels we currently use).
+Should you choose to view or interact with our posts on social media, or send us a message this will be recorded by Tiktok, Twitter, LinkedIn, Facebook or Instagram (the five channels we currently use).

-Your ticket purchases (free or paid) are logged in Eventbrite, your (virtual) attendance and participation is logged in Zoom and both of these actions are recorded with your email address in ActiveCampaign.
+Your ticket purchases (free or paid) are logged in Airtable, Mighty Networks or Eventbrite, your (virtual) attendance and participation is logged in Zoom and both of these actions are recorded with your email address in ActiveCampaign.

 Your payment information is stored in Stripe, our payments provider.